 Polaroid’s history spans a massive 80 years, so naturally there have been multiple versions and variations of their identity over that time.
 Pretty early on, our creative team realized that if we were going to have a hope of doing this project justice, we would need to understand Polaroid beyond the aesthetics.
 What is it about this medium that still inspires such affection on a personal level?
 What was the broader impact of the brand in the 20th century?
 Fortunately for us as members of the Impossible Project, we’re surrounded by passion for the medium (we have employees whose personal Polaroid camera collections are well into the triple digits!).

 The organized research began in January when our team traveled to Boston and spent a few days digging through Harvard’s Polaroid Archive.
 They’ve got something like 4,000 linear feet of Polaroid’s corporate material stored there, from the very early days, right up to 2006.
-It’s a modern day treasure trove, containing R&D records, marketing materials, packaging, test photographs, and much more.
+It’s a modern day treasure trove, containing R&D records, marketing materials, custom packaging, test photographs, and much more.
 The visual material that we gathered served as our departure point for Polaroid Originals, and throughout the design process, we have constantly referred back to this material.

 I’d like to make a special mention to Paul Giambarba in connection to the archival material.
 Giambarba is the art director who was responsible for, among many other wonderful things, introducing the color stripes (the “rainbow,” if you prefer) to Polaroid’s visual identity during the 1960s.
 His thinking around “product identity systems” is exceptional, and can be seen in how he took a brand element like the rainbow and treated it differently depending on the product line for which it was intended.
 The result was a graphic system broad enough to cover a wide range of products, but versatile enough to tell you exactly which product you were looking at with nothing more than a glance.